hasura/skor/README.md

 ## Caveats
-- Events are delivered only once by Postgres.
-So if the HTTP call to the webhook or `skor` itself fails, the events are not redelivered.
+- Events are only captured when skor is running.
+- If a call to the webhook fails, it is **not** retried.

 ## Usage